dgoldman30/Dungeon_Crawler/app/src/main/doc/iteration-3-use-cases/inventory.md

 2. The Inventory Fragment is loaded.

 # Extensions
-- The player can select an item to be dropped
+- The user can select an item to be equipped
+  - The can chose to equip the item, select a different one, or close the inventory.
-- The user closes their inventory and continues exploring.
+- The user closes the inventory and continues exploring

 # Special Requirements
 - Functioning touch screen UI